GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

     gmt movie globe.sh -Nglobe -T360 -Agif -C6ix6ix100

-Here, the globe.sh bash script simply plots a map with :doc:`pscoast` but uses the frame number variable as the center longitude:
+Here, the globe.sh bash script simply plots a map with :doc:`coast` but uses the frame number variable as the center longitude:

    ::